Katherine Walker, PhD

 2013 “‘Sometimes an Actor Himselfe’: Robert Burton and Therapeutic Theatricality,” Prose Studies 35.3 (2013): 223-238.

-EDITED JOURNAL ISSUE
+EDITED JOURNAL ISSUES

 SELECTED REVIEWS